UKPLab/thesis2018-tk_mtl_sequence_tagging/README.md

-# MTL Sequence Tagging Framework
+# TensorFlow MTL Sequence Tagging Framework

 The MTL sequence tagging framework allows you to train any task that can be framed as a sequence tagging problem.
 Moreover, you can use multi-task learning